 Increasing Investment in Cold Storage and Temperature-Controlled Warehousing

-A significant trend driving the growth of the Australian warehouse market is the rising demand for cold storage and temperature-controlled warehousing, fueled by the increased need for perishable goods storage in both retail and the pharmaceutical industry.
+A significant trend driving the Australia warehouse market growth is the rising demand for cold storage and temperature-controlled warehousing, fueled by the increased need for perishable goods storage in both retail and the pharmaceutical industry.
 The expansion of e-commerce for food delivery and the growing pharmaceutical and biotechnology sectors have heightened the need for specialized storage solutions for fresh produce, frozen food, and medicines.
 In 2024, the Australian cold chain logistics market was valued at USD 5 billion and is expected to reach USD 7.1 billion by 2033, exhibiting a CAGR of 4.00% from 2025-2033.
 This expanding demand is driven by both domestic needs and Australia’s desire to be a key player in the global supply chain for temperature-sensitive products, such as COVID-19 vaccines and biotech goods.
 The surge in online grocery shopping has also boosted the demand for cold storage.
 Companies like Linfox and Cold Storage Group are investing in new facilities, such as Linfox’s state-of-the-art refrigerated warehouse in Melbourne, while sustainability concerns are prompting the adoption of energy-efficient technologies, further fueling market growth.

 IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the region/country level for 2025-2033.
 Our report has categorized the market based on sector, ownership, type of commodities stored, and region.